Acid Reflux and GORD - An Overview

 9. Type 2 Diabetes Mellitis

-What are the symptoms of GERD?
+What are the symptoms of GORD?

-The most common symptom of GERD is heartburn, a burning sensation in the chest area, caused by stomach acid refluxing into the oesophagus and radiating toward the mouth.
-The burning sensation in the chest area that may radiate to the neck or the back.
+The most common symptom of GORD is heartburn, a burning sensation in the chest area, caused by stomach acid refluxing into the oesophagus and radiating toward the mouth.
+The burning sensation in the chest area may radiate to the neck or the back.
 Heartburn may worsen when lying down or bending over.

-Other common non-exhaustive symptoms include:
+Other common symptoms include:

 Indigestion